Skip to main content

 • Monitor credit usage at the group level

-• Modify member roles
+• Modify member roles and learning access

-• Add users to their group
+• Add and remove users within their group

-• View session recordings, transcripts, and AI feedback
+• Access practice sessions, recordings, transcripts, and AI feedback for their group members

-• See analytics for their group members
+• See analytics for their group

-Learn more in Session visibility.
+Learn more in Session Visibility.

-What Group Admins cannot do:
+What Group Admins Cannot Do

-• Workspace billing or subscription settings
+• Billing or subscription settings

 • Cross-group user management